chamambom/python_to_text/README.md

-### Self-Service Portal generating a text file format using Python (Subscriber Network Provisioning through an Internet Bandwidth Shaper)
+### Self service portal generating a text file format using Python, Flask & MySQL (Subscriber Network Provisioning through an Internet Bandwidth Shaper)

 The Internet Bandwidth Shaper Consumed an input txt file in this format